-- Southern Company: One of the largest energy providers in the country
+- Southern Company, one of the largest energy providers in the country

-- Howard Wenger: Former President of SunPower
+- Howard Wenger, the former President of SunPower

-- Tom Steyer and Kat Taylor: Founders, climate activists, and impact investors
+- Tom Steyer and Kat Taylor, founders, climate activists, and impact investors

 We ended this journey where we had hoped, but it was a bumpy road that required serious patience and perseverance.
 We encountered every flavor of investor and a range of reactions.
 One potential investor yawned to our faces mid-pitch in the middle of the product demo.
 On three separate occasions, an investor interrupted us to ask, “So…what do you actually do?”
 Many people told us spin-outs were notoriously difficult and typically fail, so come back later.
 And a common sentiment was that the Station A team couldn’t be a scrappy startup coming from a big corporate, since we were too used to perks like cold-pressed juice, a nice office, and free lunch.

 We were also told straight up “No”.
 Many times.
 Seventy-one times to be exact.

 But convinced that Station A creates real value for the industry and the world, we kept going.
 We acted on the feedback received.
 Each experience with those 78 investors (even the yawner) pushed us and made Station A stronger.
 We improved our pitch, getting significantly better at explaining what we do.
 We focused on commercial traction, achieving our first sales from marquee, industry-leading customers.
 We thought more strategically about our growth potential.
 We changed our fundraising strategy, reducing the target amount based on a better understanding of what we truly needed and pursued a note instead of a priced round.